- Enrolling on time, reporting changes in income, and shopping around for plans can all help to lower your Medicare premiums.

 - people getting Supplemental Security Income benefits from the SSA

-Some states may have an SPAP.
+Some states may have a State Pharmaceutical Assistance Program (SPAP).
 These programs can help with the cost of prescription drugs and may also help cover Part D premiums.

 Not all states have SPAPs.
 Additionally, coverage and eligibility requirements can vary by state.
 Medicare has a useful search tool both to see if your state has an SPAP and what that program covers.